Devil Dinosaur: Adventures with Moon Girl

 Lunella is then approached by Hulk, who gives her the Banner B.O.X.
-(Brain Omnicompetence Examiner), and is surprised when she solves it in mere seconds, proving that Lunella is the smartest person on Earth.
+(Brain Omnicompetence Examiner), and is surprised when she solves it in seconds, proving her to be the smartest person on Earth.
 After consulting experts, Moon Girl, Hulk and Devil Dinosaur encounter Mole Man, who was attacking the city with a group of monsters.
 The next day, at her lab, Lunella ends up having a vision of herself in the future, where she is approached by Earth's smartest heroes.
 After school, she is approached by the Thing, who takes her for a walk when Hulk appears.
 When the two start fighting, Moon Girl and Devil Dinosaur manage to contain them while protecting the civilians, until both of them are left unconscious.
 Meanwhile, Doctor Doom is surprised to discover that Moon Girl is considered the smartest person on Earth and vows to prove himself superior.
-During science class, Lunella is attacked by robot drones until she is saved by Riri Williams.
+During science class, Lunella is attacked by robot drones until she is saved by Ironheart.
 They follow the drones to a nearby alley, where Moon Girl encounters Doctor Doom.
 After Doom escapes, Moon Girl and Ironheart go to Moon Girl's secret lab, where they discover that the energy signatures of the drones are mystic in origin.
 While tracing Doom's location, Moon Girl and Devil Dinosaur arrive at the Sanctum Sanctorum and are found by Doctor Strange.
 Waking up from a dream, Lunella is reunited with Devil, who was shrunk down by Strange.
 While walking back home, Moon Girl and two of her classmates are attacked by Doctor Doom and his Doombots.
 Moon Girl uses an enlargement potion on herself to help Doctor Strange fight Doom and his robots.
 A few nights later, while installing an energy sensing probe, Moon Girl is found by five members of the X-Men.
 Arriving at an abandoned mall, Moon Girl reengineers a Cerebro helmet with the Omni-Wave Projector to locate Doom, only for her and the X-Men to travel back to the 1980s.
 Once there, Doctor Doom arrives with an army of Doombots.
 The X-Men and Devil fight the Doombots until Moon Girl takes off the helmet, sending them back to the present, where they discover that Doom is actually a Doombot.
 Lunella takes the Doombot to her lab to analyze it.
 Lunella later makes a major discovery about her Inhuman power: it only activates during a full moon.
 She then encounters an army of Doombots, along with Thing, Hulk, Ms. Marvel, Ironheart, Doctor Strange, Kid Kree and the Killer Folk, who went to her aid after being recruited by Lunella.